orbeon/saxon-he/latest9.6/hec/Saxon.C.API/readme.md

 #### Saxon-HE/C, Saxon-PE/C and Saxon-EE/C: ####
 To install any of the Saxon/C releases, unzip the the file libsaxon-EDITION-setup-v1.0.0.zip and execute the command './libsaxon-EDITION-setup-v1.0.0'
 First step is to select the destination of where the product files will be installed.
-The product files are unpacked in the directory 'Saxon-HEC'
+The product files are unpacked in the directory 'Saxon-EDITIONC'

+Link the dynamic saxon library so it can be found.
+For example:

+	ln -s /usr/lib/Saxonica/Saxon-EDITIONC1.0.0/libsaxonEDITION.so /usr/lib/libsaxonEDITION.so

 You need to setup the environment for the jet jvm.
 The jvm is in the directory JET-home=Saxonica/Saxon-EDITION1.1.0/rt The directory JET-home/lib/i386  or JET_home/lib/amd64 (for 64-bit machines) must be listed in the LD_LIBRARY_PATH environment variable.
 For instance, if you